michael2012z/BitBible/markdown/KJV/files/Eccl.md

 4. One generation passeth away, and another generation cometh: but the earth abideth for ever.

-5. The sun also ariseth, and the sun goeth down, and hasteth to his place where he arose.hasteth: Heb. panteth
+5. The sun also ariseth, and the sun goeth down, and hasteth to his place where he arose.

 6. The wind goeth toward the south, and turneth about unto the north; it whirleth about continually, and the wind returneth again according to his circuits.

-7. All the rivers run into the sea; yet the sea is not full; unto the place from whence the rivers come, thither they return again.return…: Heb. return to go
+7. All the rivers run into the sea; yet the sea is not full; unto the place from whence the rivers come, thither they return again.

 8. All things are full of labour; man cannot utter it: the eye is not satisfied with seeing, nor the ear filled with hearing.